giuliabriao/giuliabriao/README.md

 My name is Giulia Brião, and I am from Brazil 🇧🇷 :octocat:

-I am in a career transition: from the environmental area, that I graduated, to the technology area.
+**I am in a career transition**: from the environmental area, that I graduated, to the technology area.
 Both areas may seem totally different but they can -and should- strengthen bonds on how one would help another with innovation and improvements for the society.

 I found myself on the tech area because of the oportunnity I grabbed with the Resilia course of Full Stack Dev in 6 months, the perfect time to start my carrer, learn the main skills that the job market asks and have the ways to move on with my own legs.